oliviersamson/Muck-BetterSettingsApi/README.md

 This i a mod of Terrain's SettingsApi mod.

-The main goal here was to get compatibility with mods that make use of the original settings pages (like flarfo's SaveUtility).
+The main goal here was to get compatibility with mods that make use of the original settings pages (like flarfo's [SaveUtility](https://muck.thunderstore.io/package/flarfo/SaveUtility/ "Thunderstore").

 I also cleared up some annoyances like the extremely slow scroll speed and the pages' elasticity when trying to scroll or drag something.